Toll Free: 844-85-LEGAL (53427)

 All fees/disbursements/costs are due and payable immediately upon documentation having been prepared and/or services rendered.
 No warranty or guarantee: The website, its organization and design, and all information, images, artwork, text, video, audio, pictures and other materials on this website (together, “Content”) are provided “as is”.
 The website or law corporation do not warrant or guarantee the quality, accuracy or completeness of the content of the website.
 The information published on the website is current as of the original date of publication, but should not be relied upon as accurate, timely or fit for any particular purpose.
 No liability: The website, law corporation, his associates/partners, employees and representatives will not be liable to you or any other party for any damages of any kind including, without limitation, indirect, special, consequential or incidental damages, lost profits, business interruption or other damages arising directly or indirectly from your use of the website or any content on the website.
 Severability: If any part of these terms and conditions is unlawful, void or unenforceable, then that part is severable and will not affect the validity and enforceability of the remaining terms and conditions.

-Lawyer & Notary Public, Winnipeg
+Lawyer & Notary Public, Winnipeg and surrounding areas

 kyle j soble